Zauriel: Fictional character biography

 Returning to Earth with Jordan's soul in tow, the group met up with the others and Jordan entered the Spectre, leading to an internal conflict that ultimately forced Asmodel out, establishing Jordan as the Spectre.

-Zauriel also confronted a version of the Spectre in JLA #31, stopping him from delivering a death blow to Triumph, a former superhero turned supervillain.
+Zauriel also confronted a version of the Spectre in JLA #31, stopping him from killing Triumph, a former superhero turned supervillain.
 Spectre told Zauriel that his insubordination would not go well for him in the Courts of Light.

-Zauriel's career with the JLA continued until the galactic threat known as Mageddon arrived, whose hate-mongering effect motivated Lex Luthor to join up with Prometheus, Queen Bee and General Wade Eiling, a.k.a. the General.
-With the Earth facing immediate destruction, both from itself and Mageddon, Luthor planted bombs on the Watchtower.
+Zauriel's career with the JLA continued until the galactic threat known as Mageddon arrived, whose hate-mongering effect motivated Lex Luthor to join up with Prometheus, Queen Bee, and General Wade Eiling.
+With Earth facing immediate destruction, both from itself and Mageddon, Luthor planted bombs on the Watchtower.
 As the JLA evacuated, Zauriel deliberately stayed behind and removed his helmet just before the bombs detonated.
 He was caught in the explosion and died.

 Arriving in Heaven, Zauriel discovered that Paradise had abandoned all hope for Earth's survival and was already designing a replacement world.
 Zauriel begged Heaven for aid, but was turned down.
-They did, however, grant him the option to return to Earth himself and stand by the mortals.
+They granted him the option to return to Earth himself and stand by the mortals.
 Zauriel accepted and asked the others to listen to the Presence in their hearts.
 He was about to leave when countless hosts of angels volunteered to accompany him back to Earth and aid in the struggle against Mageddon.
 Leading his army of angels, Zauriel returned and prevented the nations of the world from destroying each other, while the JLA stopped Mageddon itself.

 With the Mageddon situation resolved, a number of League members parted ways with the JLA, Zauriel included.
 He later appeared for a memorial, commemorating the end of the modern JLA.
 He is still considered a member of the League, however, to be called upon when needed.

 Zauriel appears in other titles, generally functioning as a spiritual counselor or guide to other heroes.
 In the pages of JSA, he gives advice to Hawkgirl about the future and the current status of the souls in her body.
 In the Supergirl title, he explains the angelic nature of that version of Supergirl while assisting her in defeating a demonic invasion of Hollywood.
 He serves as a supporting character in the Spectre series featuring Hal Jordan.
 Zauriel even bonds with the Spectre-Force itself, during an incident where Hal deals with an ancient entity who wants to turn Earth into a long-lost Paradise.